-- 1. At the Home screen, press UP or DN until OPERATING MODE appears. - Press SEL.
-If the Equalize Mode screen at right appears, go to step If the Enter Password screen appears, go to step 3. - 3.
+- 1. At the Home screen, press UP or DN until OPERATING MODE appears. - 2.
+Press SEL.
+If the Equalize Mode screen at right appears, go to step 4.
+If the Enter Password screen appears, go to step 3. - 3.
 At the Enter Password screen, press UP until your password is displayed and then press SEL.
 Go to step 4. - 4.
-At the Equalize Mode screen, press one of the following: - Press SEL to terminate (cancel) equalization and go to float mode; go to step 5. - Press ESC to stay in equalize mode.
+At the Equalize Mode screen, press one of the following: - Press SEL to terminate (cancel) equalization and go to float mode; go to step 5.
+The message "Ramp to Float Voltage" will briefly appear and charger output voltage will decrease. - Press ESC to stay in equalize mode.
 Go to step 5. - Pressing UP or DN displays the Stay in Equalize Mode screen; press SEL to stay in equalize mode.
 Go to step 5. - 5.
 Press ESC to step back up through the menu hierarchy to the Home screen.

-4.3.4.1 Alarm Relay/Lamp Test
+4.3.3.1 Alarm Relay/Lamp Test

 This series of screens is used to test the alarm relays and Alarm LED.
-Since the alarm relays are being toggled (de-activated and activated),2 any attached annunciator (e.g. horn, siren, electronic messaging)
+Since the alarm relays are being toggled (de-activated and activated),2 any attached annunciator (e.g. horn, siren, electronic messaging) will be toggled on and off.
+This test will produce an audible clicking as the relays are switched.
+The AC fail relay is not toggled.